Bourbon Spiked Hot Apple Cider is an incredibly delicious and oh-so-autumn treat. It can also be served cold for a refreshing treat!

 If you plan to rim the glass with sugar do that now.

-In glass add 2 oz bourbon and 1 cup of the cider mix.
+In the glass, add 2 oz bourbon and 1 cup of the cider mix.

 Garnish with an orange slice and stick of cinnamon.